HariPriya-hub01/NexLy-Landing_page/README.md

 ---

-## 📸 Screenshots

-\
-\
-*(You can take and upload screenshots to **``** and update the paths)*

----

 ## 🧠 Inspiration

-The project draws inspiration from productivity tools like Slack, Notion, and ClickUp — aiming to showcase how sleek UI/UX and clean animations can make even a fictional brand look premium.
+The project draws inspiration from productivity tools like Slack, Notion and ClickUp, aiming to showcase how sleek UI/UX and clean animations can make even a fictional brand look premium.

 ---